-In February 2022, a surprising new provided a never-before-seen view into the dying brain.
+In February 2022, a surprising new study provided a never-before-seen view into the dying brain.

 An unusual medical case report recorded for the first time the brain activity of a patient before, during and after a cardiac arrest.
 The study’s authors made a connection between these characteristic activity patterns, the accounts of people who have undergone near-death experiences (NDEs) and wider neuroimaging studies to hypothesize that the brain activity might be indicative of a “last recall” of a life’s memories.
 Let’s take a deep dive into these findings.

 An unusual case study